humhub/humhub/protected/humhub/docs/guide/admin/installation-configuration.md

 > /usr/bin/php /path/to/humhub/protected/yii queue/run
 ```

+> Note: If you on a **shared hosting environment**, you may need to add the `--isolated=0` option to the `queue/run`. e.g. /usr/bin/php /path/to/humhub/protected/yii queue/run

 **Example CronTab configuration:**

 These Cronjobs can be run together if you're not using any other job-runner (like Supervisor or Systemd):